Sara-cos/Intern-Work/int-ml-5/Simple_ML_Model (Covid 19 model)/readme.md

  * Vivek Gagiya (Content Creation, Notebook)

-** Note: All the Images are original and not taken from any source.
+** **Note**: All the Images are original and not taken from any source.
 They are all uploaded by author in pinterest and taken from author's pinterest account.